 - visit its production site to analyse the complexities of your purchasing requests.

 Furthermore, organising or reorganising purchasing means communicating internally.
 Those who used to order without referring to anyone else may feel "restricted".
 The sales department that used to book in any hotel will feel punished if there was no prior communication.
-Explaining the meaning of the approach can therefore limit resistance to change.
+Explaining the meaning of the approach therefore helps to limit resistance to change.

 In purchasing, undertaking change management involves understanding the benefits of a purchasing approach, mapping expenditure, identifying the right people to contact, etc.